 Blue Badge parking concessions do not apply in the following boroughs: City of Westminster, Royal Borough of Kensington and Chelsea, Corporation of London and the London Borough of Camden (south of the Euston Road).
 It is essential to check restrictions in these boroughs.
 There are Blue Badge parking bays in these areas.

 Blue Badge holders can also register to receive a 100 percent discount on the Congestion Charge - find out how to register on the Transport for London website.
-See the Blue Badge scheme page on the Gov.uk website for further information, including how to apply for a Blue Badge.
+For further information, read about the Blue Badge scheme, including how to apply for a Blue Badge.

 NCP, which runs many of Central London's commercial parking areas, offers a small number of disabled spaces in its London car parks.
 The spaces are charged at full rates.
-Check the NCP website for details.
+Find out which car parks in London have free disabled parking spaces.